• Skip to primary navigation

 Instructions

 • Coat the chicken in flour and fry in olive oil in a large non-stick casserole dish.
-When browned on all sides, strain and remove from the pot.
-Keep aside on a plate.
-Add the grated garlic, ginger and cayenne, frying for a minute.
+When browned on all sides, strain and remove from the pot and keep aside on a plate.
+Add the grated garlic, ginger and cayenne and fry for a minute.
 Add the rest of the spices and fry for a further minute.

-• After an hour, add the tomatoes, prunes (and saffron, if using).
-Cook for a further 30 minutes.
+• After an hour, add the tomatoes and prunes.
+Cook for a further 30 minutes with the lid off - the sauce will thicken up nicely with the prunes.
+Stir well a couple of times.
 Prepare the semolina, as per packet instructions and serve with toasted almond slivers and the fresh coriander leaves.

 Notes

-The prunes can be replaced by dried apricots - works very well with the chicken.
+Prunes can be replaced by dried apricots, which combine well with the chicken.

 Tagine Serving Suggestions